 If you are wondering what hemorrhoids (also known as piles) are, and whether or not you have them, Jo Alexis-Hagues has written a wonderfully descriptive article that can be found here.
-If you are unsure of your diagnosis, please seek the advice of a medical professional to be sure you are not dealing with a more serious illness, such as cancer.
+If you are unsure of your diagnosis, please seek the advice of a medical professional to be sure you are not dealing with a more serious illness.

 Diet plays a big role in managing hemorrhoids.
 Becoming familiar with how your diet affects your bowel habits can help you prevent problems when you are traveling.
 It may be helpful to keep a food journal for awhile, or simply keep track of what you ate before experiencing constipation or diarrhea.
 See if any patterns emerge and avoid repeating them.
 Knowing your body and maintaining balance will help you stay in control of flare-ups.

 One important factor in maintaining control is having the right amount of bulk in your diet.
 Generally, you want to keep things moving along through your system.
 Aim to be passing a stool 2-3 times per day.
 To avoid constipation and stools that are too large and hard:

 - Eat dried fruit such as prunes and apricots.

 - Eat pineapple and/or papaya pills, which contain enzymes that help break down food in your gut.

 - Avoid dehydrating beverages such as alcohol, coffee, and black tea.
 If you like coffee and tea, consider drinking roasted dandelion root tea or try dandelion chai instead.

 - Drink plenty of water, juice, and/or herbal tea.

 - Eat more salad or lightly steamed vegetables, and fruit.